iliawm/ShoppingWebsite/README.md

 🛍️ ShoppingWebsite – Modern Full‑Stack E‑Commerce Platform
-ShoppingWebsite is a modern, full‑stack e‑commerce application built with Next.js 16, React 19, and MongoDB.
-It delivers a fast, responsive storefront for customers and a powerful admin panel for managing products, posts, categories, and orders.
-The project focuses on clean UI, smooth animations (GSAP + Lenis), and a scalable architecture that separates user‑facing and administrative interfaces.
+A modern, full‑stack e‑commerce application built with Next.js 16, React 19, and MongoDB.
+ShoppingWebsite delivers a complete online shopping experience — from browsing products and managing a cart to handling user authentication and providing a dedicated admin panel for store management.
+Built with a clean, responsive UI using Tailwind CSS 4 and smooth animations powered by Motion, it separates user‑facing and administrative interfaces for a scalable architecture.

-"From product listing to checkout – one seamless experience."
+"From product listing to checkout — one seamless experience."

 ✨ Features
 🛒 User‑Facing Storefront